 In order to receive federal reimbursement in a QRTP, the child must have an assessment by a qualified individual within 30 days of placement.
-In Iowa, the qualified individual must be considered a Licensed Practitioner of the Healing Arts (LPHA).
+In lowa, the qualified individual must be considered a Licensed Practitioner of the Healing Arts (LPHA).
 The preference would be for this clinician to have a working relationship with the child/family, for example a current therapist or mental health provider.
 If the child/family were currently not accessing this type of service, another option would be to utilize an LPHA provided by the CWES contractors across the state.
 All CWES/Shelter providers have identified a clinician that can be accessed by children needing an assessment, regardless of whether or not the child is physically placed in the CWES/Shelter.
 The third option is to utilize an LPHA provided by the QRTP contractors across the state.
 The assessment can be done prior to placement in the QRTP, or within the first 14 days after placement in the QRTP.

 This clinician must work with a family and permanency team assembled by the agency while making the assessment.
 This assessment must use an age-appropriate, evidence-based, validated, and functional assessment tool to assess the child's strengths and needs.
-In Iowa, the chosen tool is the Treatment Outcome Package (TOP).
+In lowa, the chosen tool is the Treatment Outcome Package (TOP).
 The assessment shall determine if family members or another appropriate placement can meet the child's needs, consistent with the child's short and long-term goals, in the least restrictive setting consistent with the child's permanency plan.

 The assessment must also document why having the child/youth live with a foster family or one of the other acceptable non-family foster home setting cannot meet their needs and why a QRTP is the most effective and appropriate level of care for the child/youth.
 Note-lack of sufficient foster families in not an allowable reason.
-The assessment shall document the family and permanency team's placement preference that acknowledges the importance of keeping siblings together and if their preference is different from that of the assessment must develop a list of child-specific short- and long-term mental and behavioral health goals.
+The assessment shall document the family and permanency team's placement preference that acknowledges the importance of keeping siblings together and if their preference is different from that of the assessor's, the reason why the preferences of the child and the team are not recommended.
+Finally, the assessment must develop a list of child-specific short- and long-term mental and behavioral health goals.
 This assessment is a Medicaid-billable service.
+All of this assessment information should be documented on the Clinical Summary, form 470-5640.

 It is allowable for a child to be placed in a QRTP and have the clinical assessment completed within 30 days of placement.
 If this option is chosen, the clinical assessment should be completed by the QRTP clinician within the first 14 days of placement to ensure timelines are met.
-If the clinical assessment is completed prior to placement in a QRTP, the assessment should be part of the referral packet sent to QRTP providers and should also be maintained in the DHS/JCS file by being uploaded into JARVIS.
+If the clinical assessment is completed prior to placement in a QRTP, the assessment should be part of the referral packet sent to QRTP providers and should also be maintained in the HHS/JCS file by being uploaded into JARVIS.
 Follow the orders of the juvenile court when it has been determined that a QRTP placement is in the best interest of the child then follow your Service Area protocol for making a referral to a specific agency.